Tevemadar/QuickNII/Docs/support.rst

 **Contact us**
 --------------
-For user support and to report issues: https://ebrains.eu/support/
+For user support and to report issues: create an issue on github or create a ticket here: https://ebrains.eu/support/